nots1dd/Litemus/README.md

 * Insanely fast sorting and caching system thanks to Inode data structure of filesystem and C++ libraries (lmus_cache.h)

+* Remote Caching of a directory that immediately registers in the current session

 ### Beautiful TUI

 * Ncurses library for making the beautiful TUI